 Common Ground High School strongly encourages all parents and guardians to be involved in the school any way they can: attending family events, meeting with teachers, helping with class projects, sharing family history or career advice, offering after-school activities and guest teaching in classes, providing administrative help, supporting events, chaperoning field trips or dances, joining a site work day, or participating on the Parent Leadership Team.
-Family involvement continues to be just as critical in hybrid and remote learning, and we are committed to connecting with you whatever school looks like in 2020-21.
 Common Ground High School offers several family workshops throughout the school year; please make time to attend several of them.
 We will notify you of parent programming through U.S. mail, email, telephone calls, text messages, and electronic newsletters.